cosola-salvia/news.macile.org/content/en-bulletin.md

 _Teacher Development.
 Dominican math teachers participating in two week long math training workshop: improving learning of Basic Algebra._

-## First Scholars

-MACILE granted five merit-based scholarships in 2008 to 9th-grade students from Itabo and San Gregorio de Nigua.
-School teachers and directors recommended them.
-The recommendations were green-lighted by community leaders who attested of the students' characters and needs.

 ## MACILE Scholarship Program

 The program was founded in 2008 with a generous donation from Buffalo Tungstein, Inc.